 Historically in the cleaning sector many jobs can go unadvertised due to high turnover of staff and limited opportunity to advertise due to reduced margins so remain unfilled.
 Those jobs can be part or full time and have been referred to as ‘Secret Jobs’.

 Recognising this and the need for better trained, more knowledgeable staff we have developed an 8 week employability and vocational training programme for individuals with barriers to employment, particularly those with a history in offending.
-Funded by Capital City Partnerships, we will provide individuals with the tools, knowledge and experience to support their journey towards sustainable employment.
+Currently in our third year of funding from Capital City Partnerships, we will provide individuals with the tools, knowledge and experience to support their journey towards sustainable employment.

-During the programme we will focus on integrating the guys into a team and building their confidence while putting them through industry recognised vocational training where upon completion individuals will be UKPAS certified and also possess their CEIH level 1 H&S. In addition to this, all participants will also be offered the opportunity to undertake ILA funded CSCS training should they wish and have access to regular training opportunities such as First Aid through our parent organisation, Apex Scotland.
+During the programme we will focus on integrating the guys into a team and building their confidence while putting them through industry recognised vocational training where upon completion individuals will be either BICS or UKPAS certified and also possess their SCQF Level 4 H&S .
+In addition to this, all participants will also be offered the opportunity to undertake ITA funded CSCS training should they wish and have access to regular training opportunities such as First Aid through our parent organisation, Apex Scotland.

 We offer a wide range of roles, including cleaning opportunities, admin related, finance, personal development and marketing.

 Click here to download our application form.

 Davie was referred to the Secret Jobs Programme in October of last year.
 Davie came to us through Job Centre Plus and The Action Group.
 When he commenced the programme he was short on confidence, with little or no motivation and had recently become a father.
 Further to this, Davie also has an offending background and mild learning difficulties, including quite severe dyslexia.